AarsiVerma/YogaLax/README.md

 ## Tech notes

 - jQuery is used for carousel and scroll animations (Owl Carousel, Waypoints)
-- Custom `css/layout.css` replaces Bootstrap grid and components
+- Bootstrap is used for responsive layouts and UI components.

  ## Future Improvements